cmsc389T-spring22/Team7/Projects/P3/README.md

 #### Test Description
 The first test checks that the ghost should be close to Pacman, so it should return true.
 I put (9,11) for the ghost coordinate and (9,12) for the Pacman coordinate.
 The second test should return false, because for that I just changed the ghost coordinate to (9,8), so the ghost would not be close enough.

+### consume()
+#### Method Description
+the function check to see if location, map and actual locationa are valid inputs, and then if they're it checks to see if the location on the map contains a cookie, if it does then it eatcookie method attached to map class, to have pacman eat cookie.
+#### Test Description
+We add a cookie and pacman to the frame and check whether pacman successfully eats cookie by checking if getLoc() method returns a cookie enum.
+In this particular case it shouldn't

 ---

 ## Ghost Class